Membership Program

 -

-Membership is offered on a monthly basis, and gives you access to Fictive Kin Equity Lab’s private Member Site where all of the program content for Impolite Society is hosted.
-The content includes:
+Membership is offered on a monthly basis, and gives you access to Fictive Kin Equity Lab’s private Member Site, where all of the program content for Impolite Society is hosted.
+We focus on one book every two months; this work is supported by:

-You’ll also get access any other Society materials and events, such as movie nights and watch parties.
+You’ll be able to access any other Society programming, such as movie nights and watch parties.

 -